mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

     input/defaults/emfac2014/nh3/rf2082_b_2012_20160212_onroadnh3.csv

 The NH3/CO inventory CSV file contains the NH3 and CO emissions from all on-road EICs, for all regions in California.
-This file is necessary because EMFAC2014 does not output NH3 emissions from on-road sources, but the NH3 is important in photochemical modeling.
-This file is used ad-hoc to calculate NH3 emissions from the CO emissions given by EMFAC. (<We should write NH3 as provided instead of estimating it from CO>)
+This file is necessary because EMFAC2014 does not output NH3 emissions from on-road sources, but the NH3 is important in particulate matter modeling.
+This file is used ad-hoc to calculate NH3 emissions from the CO emissions given by EMFAC.

 The file format is used elsewhere at CARB, so several of the columns are unused: